dtcenter/METplus/docs/Release_Guide/index.rst

 Official Release
 ----------------

-An official release is a stable release of a METplus component and is basically the release candidate, which has passed all tests.
+An official release is a stable release of a METplus component and typically matches the release candidate, which has passed all tests.
 It is the version of the code that has been tested as thoroughly as possible and is reliable enough to be used in production.